 Breast pumps, baby bottles and nipples, pacifiers, teething rings, and infant syringes are exempt.

 Caskets and burial vaults for human burial are exempt.

 Automobiles or other conveyances are exempt if the purchaser is assisted by a grant from the United States in accordance with United States Code, title 38, section 3902.

 Parts, accessories, and labor charges that are used solely to modify a motor vehicle to make it disabled accessible are exempt.

 Instructional materials, other than textbooks, that are prescribed for use in conjunction with a course of study in a postsecondary school, college, university, or private career school to students who are regularly enrolled at such institutions are exempt.
-For purposes of this subdivision, "instructional materials" means materials required to be used directly in the completion of the course of study, including, but not limited to, interactive CDs, tapes, and computer software.
+For purposes of this subdivision, "instructional materials" means materials required to be used directly in the completion of the course of study, including, but not limited to, interactive CDs, tapes, digital audio works, digital audiovisual works, and computer software.

 Instructional materials do not include general reference works or other items incidental to the instructional process such as pens, pencils, paper, folders, or computers.
 For purposes of this subdivision, "school" and "private career school" have the meanings given in subdivision 13.